tsymbaliuk-ivan/library_promo/README.md

 The restriction blocks access to the page after a certain number of requests from the same IP address within a short period of time
 (in my case rate='5/m' - 5 requests per minute)
+All you need to do - is decorate the desired function in your code.

-the decoration looks like this:
+the Python Decorators looks like this:
 @ratelimit(key='ip', rate='5/m', block=True)

 * after exceeding the limit, the user receives a 403 error